 Geospatial technology—done right—can improve human rights documentation

-With private corporations now the largest providers of satellite technology, human rights practitioners need to recognize the power—and the ...
+With private corporations now the largest providers of satellite technology, human rights practitioners need to recognize the power—and the limits—of geospatial ...

 Advocacy, meet academia: connecting disciplines to improve human rights research